 – institutional deliveries (from 35.7% to 77%)

 – post-natal check-ups within 2 weeks of delivery (from 49% to 67.2%) and,

 – children who received ORS for diarrhea from (32.3% to 44.8%).

-Children [in slums] suffer from higher rates of diarrhoeal and respiratory illness, malnutrition and have lower vaccination rates.
+Children in slums suffer from higher rates of diarrheal and respiratory illness, malnutrition, and have lower vaccination rates.
 Mothers residing in slums are more poorly educated and less likely to receive antenatal care and skilled birth assistance.

 Maternal immunization offers an opportunity to protect the mother and fetus, but also passes this protection on to the infant after birth.